crowdsourcing-class/crowdsourcing-class.github.io/index.md

 <div class="alert alert-info">
-The class has reached its enrollment cap.
-If you would like to <a href="https://docs.google.com/forms/d/1nEXV3LrZXckeOWiklEAKRYiCEJa-o67BbCEjAuOHuFw/viewform?usp=send_form">join the waitlist</a>, we will notify you if space becomes available.
+The class has reached its enrollment cap of 120 students.
+You may <a href="https://docs.google.com/forms/d/1nEXV3LrZXckeOWiklEAKRYiCEJa-o67BbCEjAuOHuFw/viewform?usp=send_form">add yourself to the waitlist</a>, we will notify you if space becomes available.
 You are welcome to sit in on the lectures and start the homework assignments so that you don't fall behind.
 </div>

 <!-- Display an alert about upcoming homework assignments -->